moomoolive/zakhaarif-launcher/README.md

 Zakhaarif
 (Arabic word for "ornaments",
 pronounced [```/zakaarif/```](https://www.howtopronounce.com/arabic/%D8%B2%D8%AE%D8%A7%D8%B1%D9%81)
-, written in Arabic زخارف) is an fantasy action RPG inspired by Islamic Sources Middle-Eastern (Arab, Turkish, Persian, etc.) culture, and folklore.
+, written in Arabic زخارف) is an fantasy action RPG inspired by Islamic Sources, Middle-Eastern (Arab, Turkish, Persian, etc.) culture, and folklore.
 The game is currently experimental and under heavy development.